-The goal of Southwest Michigan Behavioral Health and its affiliated CMHSPs is to provide culturally sensitive services to all customers of all our services.
+The goal of SWMBH and our affiliated CMHSPs is to provide culturally sensitive care to all customers of all our services.
 We recognize that cultural issues are not limited to ethnicity, but may also include religious, disabilities, rural, or other issues.
 Our staff members are trained to respect the unique values and norms that shape individuals seeking mental health treatment.
-If you feel that a provider is not being sensitive to your culture and you would like to file a grievance, please find the list of Customer Services Representatives in section 2 of this handbook.
+If you feel that a provider is not being sensitive to your culture and you would like to file a grievance, please call Customer Service at the number provided in section 2 of this handbook.